Syria Crisis Response (Syria, Lebanon, Jordan, Iraq, Turkey)

 On 15 March 2011, a small group of demonstrators in Damascus staged a protest against the rule of President Bashar al-Assad.
 Within days, the protests had spread, and some demonstrators had been shot by government forces.

 We have been working with local church partners in Syria since early 2012, ensuring that people affected by the crisis have food, relief supplies and safe places to stay, and are able to rebuild their homes.

-In Iraq and Jordan we are working with partners to provide Syrian refugees with humanitarian relief items, health care, education and livelihood services.
+In Jordan we are working with partners to provide Syrian refugees with humanitarian relief items, healthcare, education and livelihood services.